Avoid these mistakes that many tourists make at Lake Bohinj.

 Lake Bohinj lies at an altitude of 526 m.
 Remember that getting from Bohinj to the Soca Valley takes time.
 Either take the auto-rail at Bohinjska Bistrica, or a very winding road that passes through the small ski resort of Soriska Planina, or head back towards Bled, then Kranjska Gora and climb over the Vrsic pass.
 This will take you 2 hours 15 minutes.
 A particularly pretty route!

-Don’t come too early
+Don’t come too early in the morning

 It’s a great idea to get up very early on your holiday to see the sun rise over Lake Bled , but when it comes to Lake Bohinj, that’s not often a good idea.
 Even on a sunny day, the lake is often shrouded in thick fog.